luileito/tinyqwerty/README.md

 ### Advanced Install Instructions

-If you perform some changes to the code and want to re-run the prototypes, first do `npm install --dev` in the root directory of the cloned repo.
+If you perform some changes to the code and want to re-run the prototypes, first do `npm install` in the root directory of the cloned repo.
 (Suffice to say that you'll need Nodejs to run that command.)
 Then, execute the pertaining grunt tasks:

 - To recompile the ZoomBoard prototype: `grunt zoomboard`
 - To recompile the Callout prototype: `grunt callout`